arjunasuresh3/scharan.github.com/_posts/2013-02-06-handling-404-errors-in-javascript.markdown

 date: 2013-02-06 08:41:54
 ---

 [Migrating](/blog/colophon.html) between hosting and blogging solutions can cause headaches.
-Now that I've moved to an Amazon S3 hosted [static website](/blog/2011/08/24/static-blog-using-jekyll/), I needed and intelligent way to handle certain features like tags and categories that I had with the blogger.com and Wordpress hosted site, _**without**_ the need to host a server.
+Now that I've moved to an Amazon S3 hosted [static website](/blog/2011/08/24/static-blog-using-jekyll/), I needed an intelligent way to handle certain features like tags and categories that I had with the blogger.com and Wordpress hosted site, _**without**_ the need to host a server.

 JavaScript to the [rescue](https://github.com/scharan/scharan.github.com/blob/master/_includes/error.html)!